Badut Temple

-Badut (Candi Badut) is an 8th-century Hindu temple (candi) located in Tidar area around 5 km west from the center of Malang city.
+Badut Temple (Candi Badut) is an 8th-century Hindu temple (candi) located in Tidar area around 5 km west from the center of Malang city.
 This andesite stone structure is located in Karang Besuki village, Dau subdistrict, Malang Regency, East Java Indonesia.

 Despite its location in East Java, unlike other temples near Malang — such as Singosari and Kidal Temple, this temple follows the older Candi style of Central Java.
 Estimated was built in 760 CE making this temple the oldest temple in East Java.

 Etymology

 Popular beliefs connected the name "Badut" with Indonesian and Javanese term which means "clown".

 However, the name "Badut" suggested was derived from Sanskrit term Bha-dyut which refer to Canopus star or known as Agastya star.